-Things we love to use in the kitchen!
+Things we love in the kitchen!

 Here at Lettuce Lunch we love nothing more than trying out new toys in the kitchen.
-From the assortment of lunchboxes we use to whatever random gadgets we can get our hands on this week, you’ll find information on the things we like here in one convenient location.
+From the assortment of lunchboxes we use to whatever interesting gadgets we can get our hands on, you’ll find information on all the things we like to use here in one convenient location.
 I’ll give pretty much anything a go, so if you’ve got any suggestions let us know at firstname.lastname@example.org.
 Happy cooking!

 - Smoked paprika.
 I find if I fry or sauté anything, I really like taking them to 95% done, adding a touch more oil, adding a healthy coating of dried smoked paprika and mixing it around for a couple of seconds before taking it off the heat.
 Instant rich, smoky depth.

 - Liquid smoke.
 I’ll add a drop or two (a little goes a LONG way) into baked beans, casseroles, taco mix or similar to give it a really deep, open flame sort of umami flavour profile.
 If you’re vegan or vegetarian and cooking for a meat eater, this is indispensable.